General Mills Technical Analysis (NYSE:GIS)

 General Mills Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the GIS stock.
-The stock price is trading between the average and the lower band in the context of General Mills bollinger bands.
+The stock price is trading between the average and the upper band in the context of General Mills bollinger bands.

 General Mills Moving Average Convergence Divergence or MACD